The Joy Luck Club (novel): An-Mei Hsu

-Wu-Tsing is a highly superstitious man, and Second Wife takes advantage of this weakness by making false suicide attempts and threatening to haunt him as a ghost if he does not let her have her way.
+Wu-Tsing is a highly superstitious man, and Second Wife takes advantage of this weakness by making suicide attempts and threatening to haunt him as a ghost if he does not let her have her way.
 According to Chinese tradition, a person's soul comes back after three days to settle scores with the living.
 Wu-Tsing, therefore, is known to be afraid to face the ghost of an angry or scorned wife.
-After Second Wife fakes a suicide attempt to prevent An-Mei and her mother from getting their own small house, An-Mei's mother successfully commits suicide herself, eating tangyuan laced with lethal amounts of opium.
+After Second Wife fakes a suicide attempt to prevent An-Mei and her mother from getting their own small house, An-Mei's mother kills herself, eating tangyuan laced with lethal amounts of opium.
 Also taking advantage of Wu Tsing's beliefs, she times her death so that her soul is due to return on the first day of the Lunar New Year, a day when all debts must be settled lest the debtor suffer great misfortune.
 An-Mei takes her younger brother's arm and demands that Wu Tsing honor them and her mother or face great consequences.
 When Second Wife attempts to dispute this at the funeral rites, An-Mei quickly makes an example of her and shows her awareness of Second Wife's deceptions by crushing the fake pearl necklace under her feet.
-This symbolizes her new power over the woman who made her mother's life miserable by abusing her and taking her brother away.
+This symbolizes her new power over the woman who made her mother's life miserable.
+She did this by abusing her and taking her brother away.
 Now fearing An-Mei, Second Wife realizes the bad karma she has brought upon herself and backs down, having lost control of the house.
 With this in mind, Wu-Tsing promises to treat his Fourth Wife's children, including An-Mei, as if they were his very own flesh and blood and their mother as his honored First Wife.

 An-Mei later immigrates to America, marries, and gives birth to seven children (four sons, three daughters).
 The youngest, a son named Bing, drowns at age four.